-Most experts believe anyone can become addicted to substances.
+Most experts believe anyone can become addicted to alcohol or other drugs.
 Some substances, like nicotine and heroin, are so highly addictive that using them excessively or on a daily basis can lead to addiction in anyone.
 However, most people who try substances do not progress to heavy use or addiction.

-Certain things make some people more vulnerable to addiction than others.
-These are known as risk factors because they increase a person’s risk that their substance use will progress to addiction.
-Keep in mind that risk factors do not determine one’s destiny — rather, they are useful in gauging the potential for a problem to develop.
+Certain conditions and circumstances make some people more vulnerable to addiction than others.
+These risk factors do not determine one’s destiny — rather, they are useful in gauging the potential for a problem to develop.

-Preventing and delaying substance use for as long as possible, along with addressing any underlying risk factors, are important ways to reduce the likelihood of problem substance use.
-Fostering your child’s coping skills, mental health and relationships, along with keeping them safe, can serve as protective factors.
+Preventing and delaying substance use for as long as possible, along with addressing any underlying risk factors, are important to reducing the likelihood of problem substance use.
+Fostering your child’s coping skills, mental health and relationships, along with keeping them safe, can also serve as protective factors.

 If there is a history of addiction in your family, you should discuss it with your child.
 These conversations can take place in the same way you would discuss a family history of diabetes or other medical conditions, and should happen no later than the early teen years.

-Psychiatric conditions like depression, anxiety, conduct disorder or attention deficit hyperactivity disorder (ADHD) create a greater risk for the development of problematic substance use and addiction.
-These types of conditions can cause difficulty controlling thoughts and emotions.
-As a parent, it’s important to be on the lookout to see if your child may be using substances to accommodate for these conditions.
+Mental health conditions like depression, anxiety, conduct disorder or attention deficit hyperactivity disorder (ADHD) create a greater risk for problematic substance use and addiction.
+As a parent, it’s important to be on the lookout for whether your child may be using substances to cope with their condition.

-It’s a good idea to talk with health care providers about the connection between psychiatric conditions and substance use.
-Managing and treating underlying mental health conditions, or understanding how emotional and behavioral problems can trigger or escalate substance use, is important for reducing risk and preventing co-occurring disorders (when mental health and substance use problems occur at the same time).
+It’s a good idea to talk with health care providers about the connection between mental health and substance use.
+Managing and treating underlying mental health conditions, or understanding how emotional and behavioral problems can trigger or escalate substance use, is important for reducing risk and preventing co-occurring disorders (that is, when mental health and substance use problems occur at the same time).

 Children who frequently take risks and have difficulty controlling impulses or following rules are at higher risk for substance use problems.
 While most teens understand the dangers of taking risks, some have particular difficulty resisting impulses to engage in risky behavior.
 The term “addictive personality” is often used to describe the characteristics of people with this set of behavior traits.

-Children who have had a history of trauma (such as witnessing or experiencing violence or abuse) have been shown to be at higher risk for substance use problems later in life.
-It’s important for parents and caregivers to recognize the possible impact of trauma on a child and get appropriate help to address the issue.
+Children who have had a history of trauma (such as witnessing or experiencing violence or abuse) have been shown to be at higher risk for substance use and addiction later in life.
+It’s important for parents and caregivers to recognize the possible impact of trauma on a child and get appropriate help.

-Substance use or addiction in the family or among peers, easy access to nicotine, alcohol or drugs and more frequent exposure to popular culture references and advertising that encourage substance use can all contribute to an increased risk.
+Substance use or addiction in the family or among peers; easy access to nicotine, alcohol or drugs; and more frequent exposure to popular culture and advertising that encourage substance use can all contribute to an increased risk.

 Starting alcohol, nicotine or other substance use at an early age is one of the strongest and most consistent predictors of an increased risk of addiction.